deepanshs/mrsimulator/docs/introduction/fitting_example.rst

 signal.

 Additionally, we need to phase correct the time domain so that the maximum echo amplitude is in the real part of the signal.
-For this operation, we'll use numpy ``max()`` to find the time where the magnitude of the signal is at a maximum and then use that signal phase to place the maximum amplitude into the real part of the time domain signal.
+For this operation, we'll use numpy :py:meth:`numpy.argmax` to find the time index where the magnitude of the signal is at a maximum and then use that signal phase  at that time index to place the maximum amplitude into the real part of the time domain signal.

 .. plot::